Barry Cryer: Career

 Cryer was a writer for Leeds-based Proscenium Players, the first Jewish amateur stage group, which was founded in 1948.
 After appearing in the university revue, Cryer was offered a week's work at the Leeds City Varieties theatre, home of The Good Old Days, which became the longest-running television entertainment show in the world.
 Cryer left university after learning his first-year results and travelled to London.
 After impressing impresario Vivian Van Damm, Cryer began as the bottom billing act at the Windmill Theatre in London, a theatre which showed comedy acts in between nude tableau shows.
 Cryer suffered severely from eczema and was hospitalised 12 times in eight years.
 He was released from his contract by Van Damm and concluded that a performing career was not a wholly sustainable income choice because of his skin condition, so he chose to focus on writing.

 Cryer joined the cast of Expresso Bongo (1957) with Susan Hampshire, Millicent Martin and Paul Scofield, during which he recorded the song "The Purple People Eater", best known in the version by Sheb Wooley.
 For contractual reasons, Wooley's version was never released in Scandinavia, Cryer's was, and reached number one in Finland.
 Cryer's first writing credits were four sketches for The Jimmy Logan Show, co-written with Douglas Camfield.
 Cryer became head writer with an occasional stage role for Danny La Rue's London nightclub, where he was spotted by David Frost.
 This led to a writing role on the variety special A Degree of Frost, which led to Cryer joining the writing team, which also included John Cleese, Graham Chapman and Marty Feldman, on The Frost Report from 1966–67.
 Frost used Cryer on a number of subsequent shows, which established Cryer as a comedy writer in the 1970s.
 Cryer is seen serving the wine in the original performance of the Four Yorkshiremen sketch on At Last the 1948 Show, first broadcast in 1967.
-His most comfortable partnership was with Chapman, in pre-Monty Python days.
+He enjoyed a prolific partnership with Chapman, in pre-Monty Python days.
 They wrote about 50 television shows together, including Doctor in the House (ITV, 1969–70), and several for Ronnie Corbett: No – That's Me Over Here!
-(ITV, 1968–70), Now Look Here (BBC, 1971-73) and The Prince of Denmark (BBC, 1974).
+(ITV, 1968–70), Now Look Here (BBC, 1971–73) and The Prince of Denmark (BBC, 1974).
 With other writers he contributed to The Ronnie Corbett Show (BBC, 1987) and Ronnie Corbett in Bed (BBC, 1971), and was also part of The Two Ronnies (1971–87) team.